Any use of the title "Midwife" within New York State requires licensure.

 - professional, legal, and ethical aspects of midwifery practice;

-- areas of nutrition related to the practice of midwifery; and
+- nutrition related to the practice of midwifery; and

-An applicant who satisfies all requirements for licensure as a midwife may be authorized 1 to prescribe and administer drugs, immunizing agents, diagnostic tests and devices, and to order laboratory tests, limited to the practice of midwifery and subject to limitations of the practice agreement, after providing evidence of:
+An applicant who satisfies all requirements for licensure as a midwife may be authorized to prescribe and administer drugs, immunizing agents, diagnostic tests and devices, and to order laboratory tests, limited to the practice of midwifery, after providing evidence of:

 1 New York State Education Law, Section 6951(2)